-In connection with the Annual Report of DELCATH SYSTEMS, INC. (the "Company") on Form 10-K for the year ended December 31, 2006 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Paul M. Feinstein, the Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to ss.
-906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of DELCATH SYSTEMS, INC. (the "Company") on Form 10-K for the period ended December 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Paul M. Feinstein, the Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+- (1) The report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+/s/ Paul M. Feinstein Paul M. Feinstein

-/s/ PAUL M. FEINSTEIN Paul M. Feinstein Chief Financial Officer
+Chief Financial Officer and Treasurer